-Control app notifications on your Galaxy phone
+Control app notifications on your Galaxy phone or tablet

 Instead of constantly sifting through your notifications, select which apps send alerts and which ones don't.
 You can also customize the way your favorite apps send alerts, such as notifications, sounds, and vibrations.
 To make things even better, you can snooze notifications or access an app's notification settings from the Lock screen.